yannick-couzinie/expander/README.md

 - The input sentence is grammatically correct.
 - The only replacements needed to be done are defined in `contractions.yaml`
-- There is no replacement longer than 3 words.
-One of those examples woud be "Who'd've" to "Who would have".

 ### Notable drawbacks